-Pulse the remaining ingredients, except the tomatoes and fish, in a food processor.
+Pulse the cilantro, mint, garlic cloves, hot chile and olive oil in a food processor.
 Cut 2 or 3 slashes horizontally into both sides of the fish, careful to not penetrate past the spine with your knife.
 Then take 1/3 of the pureed mixture and rub into the fish where you made the slashes.
 Season the fish with salt and pepper and brush with oil.

 Take the remaining 2/3 of the pulsed herb mixture and combine with the onion-raisin mixture to make the chermoula sauce for later.

 Grill the fish for 4-5 minutes on each side until just cooked through, and serve with the chermoula spooned over the top.
 Toss the tomatoes in salt and lime juice, season with olive oil and garnish the plate.